-The program, which is entering its eleventh year, is sponsored by the Blue Cross Blue Shield of Massachusetts Foundation, with support from the Blue Shield of California Foundation, Kaiser Family Foundation, Maine Health Access Foundation, Connecticut Health Foundation, and New Hampshire's Endowment for Health.
+The program, which is entering its twelfth year, is sponsored by the Blue Cross Blue Shield of Massachusetts Foundation, with support from the Blue Shield of California Foundation, Connecticut Health Foundation, John S. and James L. Knight Foundation, Maine Health Access Foundation, New Hampshire's Endowment for Health, and the Universal Health Care Foundation of Connecticut.

-The fellowship will run for nine days, beginning April 27.
+The fellowship will run for nine days, beginning April 26.
 It is housed at Babson College's Center for Executive Education in Wellesley, and is operated in collaboration with leading journalism organizations.
 Larry Tye, who covered health and environmental issues at the Boston Globe for 15 years, directs the program.
 A former Nieman Fellow and author of six books, Tye has taught journalism at Boston University, Northeastern, Tufts, and Harvard.